beamable/BeamableProduct/docs/developer-help.md

 | `/cli/beamable.common`        | this is shared code between Unity, the CLI, and the Microservice Framework.
 Any edits to this project are wide-reaching. |
 | `/cli/beamable.server.common` | this is shared code between Unity, the CLI, and the Microservice Framework.
 Any edits to this project are wide-reaching. |
 | `/cli/tests`                  | this is a unit test project for the CLI executable.                                                                      |

+The CLI solution also references some code in the `/microservice` folder, specifically,
+- `/microservice/beamable.tooling.common`
+- `/microservice/unityEngine`
+- `/microservice/unityEngine.addressables

 Within the CLI project itself, the application is built on top of Microsoft's Command Line Library, [https://learn.microsoft.com/en-us/dotnet/standard/commandline/](https://learn.microsoft.com/en-us/dotnet/standard/commandline/).
 Beyond that, we've introduced our own dependency injection style framework that groups "Commands" in a service-scope, and "Services" within a separate scope.
 To start understanding the flow of the program, I'd recommend looking at the `Program` class, which functions as the entry point to the executable.